-- Decision making, such as delegation of authority procedures, separation of functions and the avoidance of conflicts of interest
+- Decision makings, such as delegation of authority procedures, separation of functions, and the avoidance of conflicts of interest

-- Enforcement, detailing discipline processes and sanctions for breaches of the organisation’s anti-bribery rules.
+- Enforcement, detailing discipline processes and sanctions for breaches of the organization’s anti-bribery rules.

 - The reporting of bribery including ‘speak up’ or ‘whistle blowing’ procedures

-- The detail of the process by which the organisation plans to implement its bribery prevention procedures, for example, how its policy will be applied to individual projects and to different parts of the organisation.
+- The detail of the process by which the organization plans to implement its bribery prevention procedures, for example, how its policy will be applied to individual projects and to different parts of the organization.

-- The communication of the organisation’s policies and procedures, and training in their application
+- The communication of the organization’s policies and procedures, and training in their application

 Principle 2: Top-level commitment

-The top-level management (be it a board of directors, the owners or any other equivalent body or person) are committed to preventing bribery by persons associated with it.
-They foster a culture within the organisation in which bribery is never acceptable.
+The top-level management (be it a board of directors, the owners, or any other equivalent body or person) are committed to preventing bribery by persons associated with it.
+They foster a culture within the organization in which bribery is never acceptable.

-Those at the top of an organisation are in the best position to foster a culture of integrity where bribery is unacceptable.
+Those at the top of an organization are in the best position to foster a culture of integrity where bribery is unacceptable.
 The purpose of this principle is to encourage the involvement of top-level management in the determination of bribery prevention procedures.
-It is also to encourage top-level involvement in any key decision making relating to bribery risk where that is appropriate for the organisation’s management structure.
+It is also to encourage top-level involvement in any key decision-making relating to bribery risk where that is appropriate for the organization’s management structure.

-Whatever the size, structure or market of a commercial organisation, top-level management commitment to bribery prevention is likely to include (1) communication of the organisation’s anti-bribery stance, and (2) an appropriate degree of involvement in developing bribery prevention procedures.
+Whatever the size, structure, or market of a commercial organization, top-level management commitment to bribery prevention is likely to include (1) communication of the organization’s anti-bribery stance, and (2) an appropriate degree of involvement in developing bribery prevention procedures.

 Internal and external communication of the commitment to zero tolerance to bribery.
 This could take a variety of forms.
-A formal statement appropriately communicated can be very effective in establishing an anti-bribery culture within an organisation.
+A formal statement appropriately communicated can be very effective in establishing an anti-bribery culture within an organization.
 Communication might be tailored to different audiences.
-The statement would probably need to be drawn to people’s attention on a periodic basis and could be generally available, for example on an organisation’s intranet and/or internet site.
-Effective formal statements that demonstrate top level commitment are likely to include:
+The statement would probably need to be drawn to people’s attention on a periodic basis and could be generally available, for example on an organization’s intranet and/or internet site.
+Effective formal statements that demonstrate top-level commitment are likely to include:

 - a commitment to zero tolerance towards bribery• the consequences of breaching the policy for employees and managers